Guilherme-Ferreti/ferrari-api-laravel/README.md

 # Laravel Ferrari API

-This project, built with Laravel Framework and MongoDB, mimics Hcode's Ferrari API originally built with NestJS Framework and MySQL.
+This project is built with Laravel Framework and MongoDB.
+It mimics Hcode's Ferrari API originally built with NestJS Framework and MySQL.

 ## API Documentation